 Funds must be used to carry out activities that will meet one of the three broad National Objectives: benefit low and moderate-income persons; aid in the prevention or elimination of slums or blight; or meet other community development needs having a particular urgency.

 Home Investment Partnership Program (HOME): HOME is the largest Federal block grant to State and local governments designed exclusively to create affordable housing for low-income households.
 Each year it allocates approximately $2 billion among the States and hundreds of localities nationwide.
-Will County is a Participating Jurisdiction and a recipient of HOME funds annually.
+Significant changes to the Program occured in 2013 and details of those changes can be found at 2013 Final HOME Rule.

 CDBG/HOME Application Cycle